akehgilbert/akehgilbert/README.md

 ## Hi there 👋

-# Hello, I am Gilbert Akeh
+# I am Gilbert Akeh
 Welcome to my GitHub profile

 ## About me